mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The values in the following fields of the KeyPackage contained in an `Update` proposal MUST be the same as those of the KeyPackage it replaces in the tree.
-`version`, `cipher_suite`, `credential.identity`, `endpoint_id`.
-However, the
+`cipher_suite`, `credential.identity`, `endpoint_id`.
+However, the value of the
-value of the `credential.signature_key` field of the new KeyPackage MUST be different from that of all other KeyPackages in the tree.
+`credential.signature_key` field of the new KeyPackage MUST be different from that of all other KeyPackages in the tree.
 Furthermore, the value of the `hpke_init_key` field of the new KeyPackage MUST be different from that of the KeyPackage it replaces.

 A member of the group applies an Update message by taking the following steps: